ChanderG/em/README.md

 Secondly, everything `fetch` stores is copied into run specific folders to have full record of the outputs and logs for every run.

 Thirdly, all runner scripts are also copied into run specific folders for complete control.
-Note that this a simple implementation for now.
+Note that this is a simple implementation for now.
 Sharing unchanged scripts, using hashes or backing the scripts onto a version control system instead of naive full copying are possible future approaches to do this.

+## Interface

-Eventually the idea is to have other frontends to this underlying store of runs to have querying and displaying capabilities.
+Eventually the idea is to have other frontends to this underlying store to have interaction, querying and displaying capabilities.

 ## Dependencies
 jq, moreutils, tee